keepaliveit-staging/staging.keepaliveit.co.uk/_services/software-consultancy.markdown

     </li>

     <li>
-        <div>Do you offer retainer contracts for software maintanence that could be required in future?</div>
+        <div>Do you offer retainer contracts for software solutions?</div>
         <div>
            Of course!
-We understand all software requires patching to ensure security is
+We understand all software requires maintanence patches appplied to ensure security is
         </div>
     </li>